DeepWave-KAUST/ErSE328-AdvancedSeismicInversion/README.md

 **Step 1.1** Install Anaconda (if not already installed)

-you can find the Linux version of Anaconda in [Anaconda](https://repo.anaconda.com/archive/) Then you can install the suitable Anaconda by running (for example I use "https://repo.anaconda.com/archive/Anaconda3-2024.10-1-Linux-x86_64.sh" )
+you can find the Linux version of Anaconda in [Anaconda](https://repo.anaconda.com/archive/).
+Then you can install the suitable Anaconda by running (for example I use "https://repo.anaconda.com/archive/Anaconda3-2024.10-1-Linux-x86_64.sh" )

 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2024.10-1-Linux-x86_64.sh
 ```
-**Step 1.2**: Run the installer script:
+**Step 1.2**: Run the installer script
 ```
 chmod +x Anaconda3-2024.10-1-Linux-x86_64.sh
 ```